 Research

 We conduct research in the following major areas.
 Please make a selection from the menu below to learn more about research in any of these areas.
-For an overview of NWO-funded projects, please follow this link.
+We also maintain an overview of externally funded projects.
 A poster with an overview of our work is also available.

 | Scientific Visualization We investigate how to visualize medical and biological data.
 Methodologies such as functional MRI (fMRI), multichannel EEG, and diffusion tensor imaging (DTI) are used to extract functional brain networks and pathways.
 DNA microarray measurements allow us to visualize regulatory gene networks.
 We employ insights from perception science to improve current visualization techniques. | |